execRooted/root_rain/README.md

 The installer will automatically:
 - Install Rust if not present
-- Build the droplet
+- Build the root_rain
-- Install it system-wide to `/usr/local/bin/droplet`
+- Install it system-wide to `/usr/local/bin/root_rain`